Robert ‘Giles’ Clark

 Long story short, Princess have been a loyal customer now for three years.
 Their interest initially was primarily in the 3D Virtual Tours but over the years, I have introduced HDR stills photography (crazy not to really – the VPiX Virtual Tour system uses a standard DSLR camera and relies on clever lens technology and stitching software to create the spherical tours).
 And really, that nicely concludes the story.
 Well, almost.
 Have a look for yourself at my Portfolio to see Giles Clark Photography’s complete leisure-marine photographic package but also, as this is about me, have a look at my own creative photography and retouching.

 Oh, one last thing; I didn’t mention the Drone Photography.
-Well, last December, I completed and passed the first of three stages towards becoming a PfCO (CAA) approved UAV (Drone) Pilot.
+Well, I have very nearly completed the process of becoming a PfCO (CAA) approved UAV (Drone) Pilot.
 That means I’ll very soon be commercially qualified to add drone photography to GCP’s leisure-marine package.
 That’ll be a useful tool for the Brokerage and Charter market but, to be honest, I’m most looking forward to just getting out there, on the Solent of a weekend, photographing the public enjoying their boats (with their permission of course!)

 So, look out for that…